America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 5000 design value within 0.5–1

-Type of basing ground stationary or mobile launcher
+Type of basing ground stationary or mobile launch pad

-During one of the launches, the V-2 managed to rise 188 km above the ground and make the world's first suborbital flight.
-On an industrial scale, the product was produced in 1944-1945.
+During one of the V-2 launches, it was possible to rise 188 km above the earth and make the world's first suborbital flight.
+The product was produced on an industrial scale in 1944–1945.
 In total, about 3.5 thousand V-2s were produced during this time.

-The R-17 missile, developed by SKB-385 and adopted by the USSR Armed Forces in 1962, is still considered the standard for evaluating the effectiveness of anti-missile systems developed in the West.
-It is an integral part of the 9K72 Elbrus complex or Scud B in NATO terminology.
+The R-17 missile, developed by SKB-385 and adopted by the USSR Armed Forces in 1962, is still considered the standard for assessing effectiveness anti-missile systems, developed in the West.
+It is an integral part of the 9K72 Elbrus complex or Scud B according to NATO terminology.

-It proved to be excellent in real combat conditions during the Doomsday War, the Iran-Iraq conflict, was used in the II Chechen campaign and against the Mujahideen in Afghanistan.
+It showed excellent performance in real combat conditions during the Yom Kippur War, the Iran-Iraq conflict, and was used in the Second Chechen Company and against the Mujahideen in Afghanistan.

 Name Meaning Note